Defining Alcoholism

 This also does not account for the time taken to reverse any somatic manifestations of addiction, such as damage to the organs.

-Are the effects of alcoholism reversible?
+Are the effects of excessive alcohol use reversible?

 This will depend on the extent of destruction to the organs.
 In some extreme instances hospitalisation and close monitoring are required to stabilise responses until the body has a chance to heal.